AdaemmerP/lpirfs/README.md

 ## Main features

-  - Estimates linear and nonlinear impulse responses with local projections and .
+  - Estimates linear and nonlinear impulse responses with local projections.
-  - Estimates linear and nonlinear impulse responses with local projections and instrument variable approach (development version).
+  - Estimates linear and nonlinear impulse responses with local projections and instrument variable approach (in the development version).
   - Functions to plot linear and nonlinear impulse responses.
   - Functions are partly implemented in *Rcpp* and *RcppArmadillo* to improve efficiency.